NBorge/MPS-conv-decomp/README.md

 ## How to use the method

-* load a pretrained model
+* Load a pretrained model
-* decompose with the decompose function
+* Decompose the model with the decompose function
-* fine tune for a couple of epochs (1-10 is usually enough from experiments)
+* Fine tune for a couple of epochs (1-10 is usually enough from experiments)

 ### Example usage